StefanAvra/tinyprints/README.md

         - printer has 184 dots per line but cannot heat them all up at once >> find out how many dots per line at once possible and dither image according to this. might be enough to do this server side only
         - actual editor for creating/drawing in browser?
 - /
+    - pagination
     - toplist (voting)
         - countdown
     - write a decorator for upvote validation and refactor redundant code
-    - write a decorator for init site_data
+    - write a decorator for init site_data and refactor redundant code
 - /t/<id>
     - delete function
-- /top
 - /api
+    - get hottest open
+    - close
 - deploy to heroku
 - license